 Shipping with the Nintendo Wii was a proprietary cable, the Wii AV Cable.
-This is designed to connect to the Nintendo Wii at one end, and the RCA TV inputs at the other.
-(Red and white are for audio, while yellow is for video.)
+This connects to the Nintendo Wii at one end, and the RCA TV inputs at the other.
+(Red and white are for audio; yellow is for video.)

-Once connected, and the Wii switched on, you will be able to view the picture from the Wii using the TV/Video button on your remote.
-If this doesn’t work, look for Input Select, EXT, AUX, or AV.
+Once connected, and the console switched on, you will be able to view the Wii using your remote’s TV/Video button.
+Can’t find this?
+Look instead for Input Select, EXT, AUX, or AV.
 You might also try browsing to channel 00 or 99.

-In most cases, this brief instruction should be all you need to get your Nintendo Wii connected to a TV set.
+This brief instruction should be all you need to get your Nintendo Wii connected to any compatible Smart TV.

 2. S-Video Cables and the Nintendo Wii

 The Nintendo Wii can also be enjoyed with an S-Video cable connected to your TV.

 The RCA connectors might also be included, giving you the option to use either depending on your TV.
-For S-Video connections, however, you’ll need the red and white audio cables to be connected to your television as well as the S-Video.
+For S-Video connections, however, connect the red and white audio cables to your TV as well as the S-Video.
 Typically, these will be grouped together on the back or side of your TV (occasionally hidden behind a door).

 3. Using a SCART Connector With the Nintendo Wii

 Want to use the SCART connector on your TV?
-If you’re limited for ports, this might be a good option, as the SCART is also easily extendable, supporting splitters and switched hubs for multiple connections, in some ways like a USB hub.
+If you’re limited for ports, this might be a good option.
+SCART is easily extendable, supporting splitters and switched hubs for multiple connections, much like a USB hub.

 4. Connecting the Nintendo Wii to a VGA Monitor